WhymustIhaveaname/libtglang-phase2/README.md

 ## Our Method

-Our approch is based on word frequency and fully-connection neural network.
+Our approach is based on word frequency and fully connected neural networks.
 We first select about 200 __keywords__, then count the frequency of the keywords in the text.
-Then feed this 200 dimension vector into a fully-connection neural network and get the result.
+Then feed this 200-dimension vector into a fully-connection neural network and get the result.

-The selection of keywords are done by first select many candidates.
+The selection of keywords is done by first selecting many candidates.
-We count the frequency of 2-tuple, 3-tuple, ..., 20-tuple and use the most common 500 words as the candidates.
+We count the frequency of 2-tuple, 3-tuple, ..., and 20-tuple and use the most common 500 words as the candidates.
-Then we train a random forest and pick out the "impotant" ones (there is a defination of 'importance' in random forest methods).
+Then we train a random forest and pick out the "important" ones (there is a defination of 'importance' in random forest methods).
 Then we write down the keywords in `constants.py` and never touch it again.

-To train the fully-connection network, we first label the given dataset and write the result into a SQL database (this is indeed tedious work).
+To train the fully connected network, we first label the given dataset and write the result into an SQL database (this is indeed tedious work).
 We use the standard routine in PyTorch to train the network.
 `pytorch2c.py` will write the trained parameters into a '.h' file, i.e. our model is hard-coded in the .so.
-We believe this could make our code super fast.
+This could make our code super fast.

-The complexity of counting the apperance of keywords is O(kn) where n is the legth of the text and k is the maximum length of keywords.
+The complexity of counting the appearance of keywords is O(kn) where n is the length of the text and k is the maximum length of keywords.
-The complexity of neural network is about O(29ml) where 29 is 29 types and m the number of keywords, l the number of layers.
+The complexity of a neural network is about O(29ml) where 29 is 29 types and m is the number of keywords, l is the number of layers.
-We do the matrix multiply by using for loop.
+We do the matrix multiply by using a for loop.
 We believe using BLAS will make the neural network even faster by 200-500 times (because BLAS can take advantage of the vector assemblies).

-In the real code, there are actually 2 neural networks, one is to classify the text into human/codes, the other will classify which programming language it is.
+In the real code, there are 2 neural networks, one is to classify the text into human/codes, and the other will classify which programming language it is.
-The reason is that we noticed a huge unbalanace in the dataset (see Dataset Properties).
+The reason is that we noticed a huge imbalance in the dataset (see Dataset Properties).
-The golden rule in training classifier is that the ratio #(most common label)/#(most uncommon label) should smaller than 20.
+The golden rule in training classifiers is that the ratio #(most common label)/#(most uncommon label) should be smaller than 20.
 So we first do a 2-classification, in which the label unbalance is 9:1.
 Then we do the 28-classification of programming languages.